 A: Not knowing the law or an action is illegal is not a defense for the charges made against you.
 The police, prosecutor, or judge don’t care what you know or don’t know about the law.
 It is understood that all people with a jurisdiction are aware of all laws for that jurisdiction.
 If you claim ignorance regarding a provision of the law which you are now charged with violating will not allow you to escape criminal liability.

-A: character witnesses may be extremely helpful and a bail hearing or in a sentencing hearing, however, They are in most cases not allowed in criminal trials.
-Other than a few limited exceptions, character witnesses are generally in admissible in court.
-Issue at a criminal trial is limited to whether you did a specific action in which you were accused of doing.
+A: Character witnesses may be extremely helpful and a bail hearing or in a sentencing hearing, however, They are in most cases not allowed in criminal trials.
+Other than a few limited exceptions, character witnesses are generally inadmissible in court.
+The issue at a criminal trial is limited to whether you did a specific action in which you were accused of doing.
 Evidence that you are a “good person,” or that you were accuser is a “bad person” generally is a relevant.

 A: Most criminal cases are resolved through plea deals, and it is likely that, if you are arrested, you’ll be offered a plea deal.
 Chances are that your best interest will be served by taking this deal.
 If you take a deal be sure that you understand what you were agreeing to and what you will be required to do.
 A plea deal is not a get out of jail free card.
 Majority of the time, plea deals come with stiff financial requirements.
 Also you may be subject to a curfew and travel restrictions.
 Sometimes, drug testing may be part of the plea deal.
 If you think you will have trouble complying with the terms of the agreement, it may be best for you to reject the deal and go to trial.
 Probation violations are easier to prosecute than the crime that was originally charged and the punishment could be more harsh.